BZIvanov/Techno-Shop-V2/backend/README.md

 The test command in package.json file are valid for setting environment variable for Windows.

-#### Jest configs

-The `-o` option for the test-watch script in package.json will allow interactive mode, where for example you can specify running only one test file at a time.

 ## Seeding test data

 Run `npm run seed-data` in the root folder (package.json) to seed dummy data.
 Note that the seeding data is also used in the tests.